Team254/cheesy-arena/README.md

 ## LED hardware
 Due to the prohibitive cost of the LEDs and LED controllers used on official fields, a custom solution was developed for Chezy Champs using consumer-grade LED strips and embedded microcontrollers.
 The bill of materials, control board schematics, and embedded source code will be provided in an upcoming release.

+## Advanced networking
+See the [Advanced Networking wiki page](wiki/Advanced-Networking) for instructions on what equipment to obtain and how to configure it in order to support advanced network security.

 ##Contributing
 Cheesy Arena is far from finished!
 You can help by: